 - throbbing, stiffness, swelling, and soreness in joints

-- nail changes, including pitted nails or separation from the nail bed
+- changes to the nails, including pitted nails or separation from the nail bed

 Psoriasis mainly affects the skin.
 It can also affect your nails.
 Some of the main symptoms of psoriasis include:

-- raised, red, inflamed lesions on the torso, elbows, and knees
+- raised, dry, red patches on the torso, elbows, and knees

 - silvery, scaly plaques on the skin